CLayer-dev/docs/hackathon-starter/README.md

 ## MetaMask network setup

-Add the Core Layer Testnet in MetaMask using the RPC and explorer above.
+Add the CLayer Testnet in MetaMask using the RPC and explorer above.
 If you know the chain ID, include it; otherwise you can still connect your wallet and interact as long as your wallet is on the correct network.

 ## Notes